uriballo/iqpopt/README.md

 expvals, stds = circuit.op_expval(params, ops, n_samples, key)
 ```

-> **Note**: The estimation of each expectation value in the batch is unbiased, however the estimators may be correlated
+> **Note**: The estimation of each expectation value in the batch is unbiased, however the estimators may be correlated.
-> since they are each estimated using the same batch of random bitstrings (specified by n_samples, key).
-This effect
+> This effect can be reduced by increasing n_samples in order to reduce the variance of each estimator, or by
-> can be reduced by increasing n_samples in order to reduce the variance of each estimator.
+> using the option `indep_estimates=True to return uncorrelated estimates (at the cost of longer runtime).

 ## Training